evanwill/try-linux/content/4-use.md

 Most installers are graphical and user-friendly, and will guide you through the process--generally there is just a few button clicks and a lot of waiting around!
 Check out Ubuntu's official [install tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop) to get a sense of what it looks like.

+When you are done, look for the Shut Down option, and simply shut down the machine as normal.

 {% capture basics %}
 ## Linux Basics